obsidian-tasks-group/obsidian-tasks/docs/other-plugins/dataview.md

 ## Automatic Task Completion

+{: .released }
-> Introduced in Dataview 0.5.42
+Introduced in Dataview 0.5.42

 If you use the "Set Done Date on every completed task" option in Tasks, you can configure Dataview so that clicking a task's checkbox from a Dataview query result will add or remove the `✅ YYYY-MM-DD` completion date just like clicking the checkbox in a Task query result or using the command `Tasks: Toggle Done`.